 Do you want to capture your readers’ attention, rivet them to the page, and leave them clamoring for more?
 Using the Rule of Three in your writing is one way to meet reader expectations and engage reader interest.

-As writers, we want to capture our readers’ attention, rivet them to the page, and leave them clamoring for more.
-We want to create something that moves people, deepens their understanding, and keeps them thinking about our story long after they’ve devoured the last word.
+It can create something that moves people, deepens their understanding, and keeps them thinking about your story long after they’ve devoured the last word.

 Why You Should Care

 Somerset Maugham said: “There are three rules for writing a novel.
 Unfortunately, no one knows what they are.”